Writing in Third Person Omniscient vs Third Person Limited

 — Terry Pratchett, Reaper Man

 These details are completely incidental, and would almost certainly never make it into the final draft of a book written from limited or first person POVs.
-Pratchett’s omniscient narrator can comment heavily on the events and characters of his books.
+Pratchett’s omniscient narrator is not unreliable and can comment heavily on the events and characters of his books.

 2. The ‘Cinematic Approach’